 She was born on 1 September 1739 (O.S.) in Leytonstone.
-Meeting with opposition from her well-to-do family because of her religious inclinations she left home in 1760, taking lodgings in London.
+Meeting with opposition from her well-to-do family and its lifestyle, because of her religious inclinations she left home in 1760, taking lodgings in London.
 She joined the London society and became involved in the great Methodist revival there in 1761-62.
 In 1762 she went to live in her own house in Leytonstone where, with Sarah Crosby and Sarah Ryan, she established a Christian community caring for needy children and began 'to exhort, and to read and expound the scriptures'.
-In June 1768, partly for financial reasons, the community moved to Cross Hall, Morley, near Leeds.
+In June 1768, partly for financial reasons, the community moved to Cross Hall, Morley, a farm left to her by her parents near Leeds.
 Mary corresponded with John Wesley, consulting him about her call to preach.
-Although women preachers were not then permitted among the Methodists, he admitted that she had an 'extra-ordinary call', but stopped short of agreeing to her becoming an itinerant preacher.
+Although preaching by women was not then permitted among the Methodists, he admitted that she had an 'extra-ordinary call', but stopped short of agreeing to her becoming an itinerant preacher.

-On 12 Nov.
-1781 she married John Fletcher of Madeley, whom she had known for a quarter of a century, at Batley parish church and they exercised what was effectively a joint ministry.
+Turning down an offer of marriage from a wealthy businessman, on 12 November 1781 she married John Fletcher of Madeley, whom she had known for a quarter of a century, at Batley parish church and they exercised what was effectively a joint ministry.
 To avoid giving local offence, Mary 'spoke' regularly in the Madeley tithe barn.
 After her husband's death in 1785, she continued her work in Madeley until a few weeks before her own death, acting as an unofficial curate to his successor.
 Wesley was unsuccessful in trying to persuade her to leave Madeley for London.
 She died on 9 December 1815 and was buried with her husband in Madeley churchyard.